Bridging Poetic Worlds: A Systematic Analysis of Xu Yuanchong’s Translation Aesthetics and Practice

 Abstract

-Xu Yuanchong (1921-2021) stands as a distinctive and influential figure in modern Chinese translation history, renowned particularly for his English and French translations of classical Chinese poetry.
-This paper aims to systematically examine the core driving forces behind his translation endeavors, his major achievements in translated works, and his unique framework of translation strategies.
-The study finds that Xu’s motivation was deeply rooted in a strong sense of national cultural confidence and a pursuit of the "art of beautification."
-His translated corpus spans a wide range, from the Book of Songs to the poetry of Mao Zedong.
-Central to his practice are his "Theory of Three Beauties" (beauty in sense, sound, and form) and "Theory of Three Transformations" (deepening, equalizing, and simplifying).
-Through analysis of specific translation examples, this paper explores the application of these strategies and discusses the value and inspiration of his theoretical framework for cross-cultural communication.
+Xu Yuanchong (1921-2021) stands as a distinctive and influential figure in modern Chinese translation history, renowned particularly for his translations of classical Chinese poetry into English and French.
+This paper systematically examines the core motivations behind his work, his major achievements, and his unique strategic framework.
+The study finds that his translational drive stemmed from profound cultural confidence and the pursuit of an "art of beautification."
+His vast corpus spans from the Book of Songsto the poetry of modern.
+Central to his practice is the "Theory of Three Beauties" (sense, sound, and form) guiding the "Theory of Three Transformations" (deepening, equalizing, and simplifying).
+Through analysis of specific examples, this paper explores the application of these strategies and discusses the value and inspiration of his theoretical framework for cross-cultural communication.

 Downloads